The Forgiven (2017 film): Production

 On 2 November 2015, it was announced that Forest Whitaker and Vince Vaughn would star as Archbishop Desmond Tutu and the fictional character Piet Blomfield, respectively, in the film adaptation of Michael Ashton's play The Archbishop and the Antichrist, to be directed by Roland Joffé.
 Joffé also co-wrote the script with Ashton, which would be produced by Craig Baumgarten.
 On 27 October 2016, Eric Bana joined the film to play the brutal murderer Blomfeld, replacing Vaughn.
 The film was retitled The Forgiven and would be produced by Joffé with Baumgarten through Link Entertainment and Zaheer Goodman-Bhyat through Light and Dark Films.

 Release

 The film premiered at the London Film Festival on 13 October 2017.
-It was also shown as the closing film at the Pan African Film Festival on 19 February 2018 and was shown at the Belgrade Film Festival on 28 February 2018 before being released in the United States on 9 March 2018.
+It was also shown as the closing film at the Pan African Film Festival on 19 February 2018 and was shown at the Belgrade Film Festival on 28 February the same year before being released by Saban Films in the United States on 9 March.